Historicity of the Acts of the Apostles: Narrative

 Luke–Acts is a two-part historical account traditionally ascribed to Luke the Evangelist, who was believed to be a follower of Paul.
-The author of Luke–Acts noted that there were many accounts in circulation at the time of his writing, saying that these were eyewitness testimonies.
-He stated that he had investigated "everything from the beginning" and was editing the material into one account from the birth of Jesus to his own time.
+Critical opinion on the traditional attribution to Luke the Physician was roughly evenly divided at the end of the 20th century.
+The author of Luke–Acts noted that there were many accounts in circulation at the time of his writing.
+He stated that he had investigated "everything from the beginning" and using his contact with the "eyewitnesses and ministers of the Word" to write an account better than his predecessors.
 Like other historians of his time, he defined his actions by stating that the reader can rely on the "certainty" of the facts given.
 However, most scholars understand Luke–Acts to be in the tradition of Hellenic historiography.

 Use of sources

 It has been claimed that Luke used the writings of Josephus (specifically Antiquities of the Jews) as a historical source.
 The majority of scholars reject both this claim and the claim that Josephus borrowed from Acts, arguing instead that Luke and Josephus drew on common traditions and historical sources.

-Several scholars have criticised Luke's use of his source materials.
-For example, Richard Heard has written that, "in his narrative in the early part of Acts he seems to be stringing together, as best he may, a number of different stories and narratives, some of which appear, by the time they reached him, to have been seriously distorted in the telling."
+Several scholars, such as Richard Heard, have criticised Luke's use of his source materials.
+Heard has written that, "in his narrative in the early part of Acts he seems to be stringing together, as best he may, a number of different stories and narratives, some of which appear, by the time they reached him, to have been seriously distorted in the telling."